Hatchback: North America

 In 1974, the larger Chevrolet Nova became available in a hatchback body style.
 The Nova hatchback was also rebadged as the Chevrolet Concours, Pontiac Ventura, Pontiac Phoenix, Oldsmobile Omega, Buick Apollo, and Buick Skylark.
 In 1980, General Motors released its first front-wheel drive hatchback models, the Chevrolet Citation and Pontiac Phoenix.

 Both AMC and GM offered a dealer accessory that turned their compact hatchback models into low-cost recreational vehicles.
 An example is the Mini-Camper Kit for the AMC Hornet, a low-priced canvas tent that converted an open hatchback into a camping compartment with room for sleeping.
 The "Mini-Camper" was a weatherproof covering that fitted over the roof section from the B-pillar back to the rear bumper that was easy to set up.

 Ford Motor Company's first hatchback was the Ford Pinto Runabout, introduced in 1971.
 The Pinto-based 1974-1978 Ford Mustang II was offered as a hatchback.
 The body style was continued for the redesigned Fox platform-based 1979 third generation Mustang and the Mercury Capri derivative.
-For 1981, Ford offered hatchback versions of its sub-compact Escort and the badge engineered Mercury Lynx, which were now front-wheel drive.
+For 1981, Ford offered hatchback versions of its sub-compact Escort and the badge-engineered Mercury Lynx, which were now front-wheel drive.
 Two-seat hatchback derivatives were introduced for 1982, the Ford EXP and the Mercury LN-7.

 Chrysler Corporation's first hatchbacks (and first front-wheel drive cars) were the 1978 Dodge Omni / Plymouth Horizon models, which were based on the French Simca-Talbot Horizon.
 These were followed by the 3-door hatchback Dodge Omni 024 / Plymouth Horizon TC3 which were later renamed Dodge Charger and Plymouth Turismo.

 Japan

 The first Japanese hatchbacks were the 1972 Honda Civic, Nissan Sunny, and Nissan Cherry.
 The Civic and Cherry had front-wheel drive powertrains, which later became the common configuration for a hatchback.
 Along with the Honda Civic, other Japanese hatchback models included the Nissan Pulsar, Toyota Corolla, and Suzuki Swift.

-Almost all Japanese Kei cars ("city cars") use a hatchback body style, to maximize cargo capacity given the overall vehicle size is limited by Kei car regulations.
+Almost all Japanese Kei cars ("city cars") use a hatchback body style, to maximize cargo capacity given the overall vehicle size is limited by the regulations applicable to these vehicles.
 Kei cars include the Mitsubishi Minica, Honda Life, Suzuki Fronte, Subaru Vivio, and Daihatsu Mira.